DiegoDelgadoD/DiegoDelgadoD.github.io/_gallery/economica.md

 permalink: /gallery/economica
 excerpt: "Member of the Research and publications Area"
 ---
-I am a member of the research Area at Economica organization.
+Former member of the research Area at Economica organization.
 I'm focused on research about development, labor market and  financial inclusion.

 I was awarded as an Outsanding member of the Research Area in September 2021.